MOC-G3C/Kybernetes-Governance/README.md

 > CC BY-NC-ND (Creative Commons Non Commercial – No Derivatives)
 >
 > “The system provides guidance only; the Human Operator holds final decision authority.”

+---

+- 🛡️ [Interface Protocols](./INTERFACE_PROTOCOLS.md) - The 4 Rules of Human Control.